 ICD-9-CM stands for International Classification of Diseases (ICD) clinically modified (CM).
 It is the standardized means of tracking disease.

-ICD-10-CM will replace ICD-9-CM effective October 1, 2013.
+ICD-10-CM replaced ICD-9-CM effective October 1, 2013.
 For more medical billing and coding information, take a look at ICD-10 Myths & Facts.

 Medicare participating vs. non-participating providers.
 Both PAR and Non-PAR providers must bill the claim to Medicare.
 A PAR provider must accept assignment, the check comes directly to the provider and the patient cannot be charged at the time of service except for the deductible.
 The Non-PAR provider can choose whether to accept assignment or not.
 By not accepting assignment, the Non-PAR provider can collect a slightly higher fee.
 Download Medicare PAR vs. Non-PAR Options to find out more details.